 Jeanette Larson

 How grateful I am to my friend Texas librarian Jeanette Larson who has been an active Día supporter from the beginning.
 The key word in that first sentence is “active.”
 Jeanette is a do-er.
-Long before I was that familiar with the Web, it was Jeanette who said, “We need to get Día on the Web, and we need a Día booklet.”
+Long before I was that familiar with the web, it was Jeanette who said, “We need to get Día on the web, and we need a Día booklet.”
+She now presents a Día webinar for ALSC.
 What a gift to me and Día.
-As you’ll see in her answers, through the years, Jeanette has been helping Día grow, and now she has completed an ALA book, El día de los ninos/El día de los libros: Building a Culture of Literacy in Your Community Through Día.
+Through the years, Jeanette has been helping Día grow through her teaching and conference presentations and through her ALA book, El día de los ninos/El día de los libros: Building a Culture of Literacy in Your Community Through Día.
 Gracias, Jeanette.
-Read our interview with Jeanette.

 Lucia Gonzalez